I do my best to keep this list up to date but just in case consult Google Scholar for my latest publications.

 2024

-1. Borkin K, #Maxwell I, #McKay K, #Bagley T, Wehi PM, Cieraad E, *Doyle S, Roa T (submitted).
+1. Borkin K, #Maxwell I, #McKay K, #Bagley T, Wehi PM, Cieraad E, *Doyle S, Roa T (in review).
 Effect of participatory activities on attitudes towards a rare, cryptic species in a New Zealand school community.
+Human Dimensions in Wildlife Management

-4. Monks A, #Stone C, Wehi PM (submitted).
+5. Monks A, #Stone C, Wehi PM (in prep).
 Indigenous ecological knowledge enhances species security in a contemporary sustainable harvest assessment.

-8. Wehi PM, Cox MP, Whaanga H, Roa T. Plant biocultural landscapes in one form of Māori oral tradition.
-In revision.
-Journal of Ethnobiology
+9. Wehi PM, Cox MP, Whaanga H, Roa T. 2025.
+Plant biocultural landscapes in one form of Māori oral tradition.
+Journal of Ethnobiology In press.

 2023